Stonewalling In Relationships: Signs, Types & How To Fix It!

 When stonewalling occurs, it often leads to emotional withdrawal on both sides.
 The partner who stonewalls might feel justified in their silence, believing it to be a protective measure against conflict.

 Over time, this sense of distance can grow, causing partners to drift apart emotionally.
-The once-strong bonds of intimacy and trust begin to weaken, replaced by feelings of loneliness and resentment.
+The once-strong bonds of intimacy and trust weaken, replaced by feelings of loneliness and resentment.

-As the emotional connection deteriorates, the relationship can start to feel more like a battleground than a partnership, with both individuals feeling misunderstood and unsupported.
+As the emotional connection deteriorates, the relationship can feel more like a battleground than a partnership, with both individuals feeling misunderstood and unsupported.

 A couple during a counseling session in a cozy living room, engaged in conversation with a therapist, symbolizing the beginning of resolving relationship issues.